-Importante:
+Important:

-- It is highly recommended to edit the json file with Notepad ++ or a similar tool. - The USB memories must be formatted in FAT32. - The file name must be exactly contacts.json. - There should be no other contacts.json file in the USB memory, not even in another folder.
+- It is highly recommended to edit the json file with Notepad ++ or a similar tool. - File encoding must be UTF-8 without BOM. - The USB memories must be formatted in FAT32. - The file name must be exactly contacts.json. - There should be no other contacts.json file in the USB memory, not even in another folder.